jorgschonau/jorgschonau.github.io/methodology.md

 - Determining whether product reviews (for example on Amazon) are positive or negative
 - Evaluating opions expressed in newspaper articles regarding certain topics or persons

-In nutshell, what happens during a sentiment analysis is that you match a dictionary containing a range of words (for instance, the NRC dictionary has 13901 entries) classified as positive or negative against a text of your choice.
+In nutshell, what happens during a sentiment analysis is that a dictionary containing a range of words (for instance, the NRC dictionary has 13901 entries) classified as positive or negative is being matched against a text of your choice.
 To illustrate, let's take the first sentence of the book 1984 as an example:

 >It was a bright cold day in April, and the clocks were striking